Wednesday, June 24, 2009

 During the zoning meeting, New York City Planners explained how "upzoning" will be guided to "appropriate" areas of Astoria and how "contextual zoning" of low rise communities will not allow them to be inappropriately and destructively developed.
 Contextual zoning will protect many of Astoria's low rise neighborhoods that Astoria residents appreciate.
 These low rise pockets bring benefits to all of Astoria's residents (home owners and renters alike), by providing variety, green spaces and a solid sense of community with an investment and love of their neighborhood.

-not addressed, e.g., more green spaces!
+Residents expressed concern that some very important planing issues were not addressed, e.g., more green spaces!
 Green spaces are disappearing at an alarming rate: front gardens are being replaced by built out-apartment buildings, community churches and surrounding green areas are being razed in order to develop the properties and front yards are cemented over to make room for parking slabs.
 Residents need more public parks and green spaces!
 Families near Broadway / 30th Avenue between Steinway and 31st Street rely on Sean's Place playground (38th Street).
 The playground is so overcrowded it's dangerous.
 In the Zoning Proposal, 30th Avenue and 31st Street and Broadway are zoned for high density.
 Are there any green spaces or parks included in new Zoning Proposal to accommodate more residents and families?
 It is our City Planners' responsibility to incorporate these important quality of life needs in the 2009 Zoning Proposal, as this MAJOR Astoria rezoning project will affect Astoria residents for many years to come.

 Suggestion: